About

 And there… Well, it just sat.

-Juggling various projects, I’m updating a bunch of my art-related articles and adding graphics you can actually see, even on a phone.
+Now, juggling various projects, I’m finally updating a bunch of my art-related articles and adding graphics you can actually see, even on a phone.

-I’m also integrating articles from ArtistsJournals.com and from my old Wild Art Dolls Yahoo!Group (and my past, related website).
+I’m also integrating articles from ArtistsJournals.com and from my old Wild Art Dolls Yahoo!Group (and my past, related websites).

 I hope you’ll enjoy it, too.